 - 2nd Course – Penne d’Autunno (penne with winter squash, speck and cream).

 - 3rd Course – Choice of Pollo alla Griglia (chicken cooked under a brick, roasted brussels sprouts and turnips) or Salmone con Fregola e Pomodoro (grilled salmon on a bed of fregola stewed in fennel and tomatoes).

-I had been really torn between the soup and salad, but I opted for the green salad – which was lightly dressed with a tasty vinaigrette dressing.
-The celery root soup was also a big hit – and every bite was obviously relished.
-Neither of my friends licked their bowls – although they threatened to do so.
+I had been really torn between the soup and salad, but I opted for the green salad, The green salad was lightly dressed with a tasty vinaigrette dressing.
+The celery root soup was also a big hit and every bite relished.
+Neither of my friends licked their bowls, although they threatened to do so.

 The 2nd course pasta dish was likewise greatly enjoyed by all.
 As one would expect, the pasta is house-made.
 One friend made a point of eating her pasta one penne at a time in order to prolong the enjoyment.
 I decided to follow her example – that is how good it was.